 Chaperones are available at all times during practices and are assigned eight students to be responsible for during down times.

 Band Camp ends with distribution of the show shirts and an “Informance” where family and friends are invited to come and see the progress that has been made on the show.

 Do I have to attend band camp?

 Yes.
 It is absolutely essential that all marching band students attend the full sessions of band camp to learn the music, choreography, and team building.
-If, for any reason, for any length of time a student needs to be excused from any portion of band camp, he/she must first get permission from Mr. Myers, Band Director.
+If, for any reason, for any length of time a student needs to be excused from any portion of band camp, he/she must first get permission from Mr. Flowers, Band Director.

 What should I bring to band camp?

 - Medications required/recommend by your Physician, such as Inhaler, anaphylactic meds, migraine meds, allergy meds, etc.

 - Sunscreen…applied before you start to burn!

 - 32-ounce insulted water jug with a strap for carrying.
 This will stay with you on the field while you practice

 - Athletic shoes and a few pairs of socks.
 NO sandals, flip-flops, or backless shoes.
 It’s extremely important to have proper footwear and socks for comfort, protection, and the prevention of blisters.
 EXTRA SOCKS WILL BE YOUR FRIEND AT CAMP.